-As we wind up our series on this tiny tropical island, we reflect on our favorite interesting facts about Sri Lanka.
+As we wind up our series on this tiny tropical island, we reflect on our favourite interesting facts about Sri Lanka.

 #2 Sri Lanka used to be called Ceylon which is a transliteration of Ceilao, the name of the country under the island’s first colonial rulers, Portugal.
 It changed its name to Sri Lanka when it became a republic in 1972.

-#4 The world’s first female prime minister was Si Lankan.
-In 1960, Sirimavo Bandaranaike became the sixth Prime Minister of Ceylon and the world’s first female prime minister.(Source: The Guardian)
+#4 The world’s first female prime minister was Sri Lankan.
+In 1960, Sirimavo Bandaranaike became the sixth Prime Minister of Ceylon and the world’s first female prime minister.(Source: The Guardian).

 #6 One of the more racy facts about Sri Lanka is that the county searches Google for the word ‘sex’ more than any other country in the world.(Source: Google Trends)